Topoľčany: Population

 Topoľčany is predominantly inhabited by Slovaks, with small minorities of Romani and Hungarians.
 In 2004-05 there were also a number of Czechs and Poles living in the town, as Topoľčany was the host of a joint Slovak-Czech-Polish military operation intended to prepare Slovakia for joining NATO.

 The majority of the population is Roman Catholic (there are two churches of this denomination including one on the central square), and there are also a minority of Protestants (one church).
 The historic synagogue was destroyed by fire during World War II.

+Climate

+Topoľčany has a humid continental climate (Köppen: Dfb).

 Sights

-A large army barracks is located in the town; during the Communist era there were about 2,000 troops stationed in the city.
+A large army barracks, airfield and heliport are located in the town; during the Communist era there were about 2,000 troops stationed in the town.
 The surrounding forests are full of abandoned bunkers.

 Industry

 There are four main industries in Topoľčany: the Topvar brewery (owned by SABMiller), kitchen furniture producer Decodom, cableware producer SEWS (owned by a Japanese company), and the clothing company Ozeta (producer of suits and jackets).
 The large "ZTS" factory, a heavy machinery producer in neighboring Tovarníky, is no longer a major employer.